 All three Bills call for an independent body – the Whistleblowing Commissioner – or the Office for the Whistleblower, yet the proposals have differences, as well as similarities.

 Both Protect and Dr Whitford MP in their Bills call for a Whistleblowing Commissioner with its principal duty to protect the whistleblower and ensure the concerns raised are properly investigated.
-Both bodies have the power to set and monitoring standards for employers and regulators and to investigate concerns directly where there is no other relevant authority to do so, or where others have failed.
+Both bodies have the power to set and monitor standards for employers and regulators, and to investigate concerns.
 This is an important innovation.

 Baroness Kramer’s Office for the Whistleblower has a duty to administer “arrangements to facilitate whistleblowing”.
 These include directing “relevant bodies” (presumably employers and regulators) and acting as a point of contact for disclosures.